jbrains/the-definitive-guide-to-mock-objects-book/fieldstones/AboutThisBook.md

 [^refund]: If you find it really terrible, then remember that you have 45 days to get your refund.
 No hard feelings.

+## Handrolled Test Doubles or Libraries?

+I so don't care.
+Do whatever makes you happy.
+I use libraries (JMock, rspec-mock, google-mock, whatever you've got) because I understand them, I don't mind their syntax, and it gives me uniform style throughout my code base.
+If you handroll your stubs, I don't mind.
+(On the contrary, handrolling stubs encourages segregating interfaces more.)
+If you handroll method expectations and the inevitable duplication never starts to bother you, then we'll have to have a talk.

 ***NYI***